-In the last quarter of the 18th century, John Dickinson owned more land than anyone else in Kent County, Delaware.
-His landholdings in Delaware began with his inheritance; however, John aggressively purchased more land on his own.
-His marriage to Mary Norris of Philadelphia allotted him even more property, as all of her possessions became his.
-John's real estate included land in Kent and New Castle Counties, Delaware, as well as properties in Pennsylvania.
-His favorite place to call "home" was his boyhood farm in Kent County, Delaware.
-He described it as a "prospect of plenty" and called it the "Homeplace."
+Towards the end of the 18th century, John Dickinson owned more land than anyone in Kent County.
+His landholdings began with his inheritance; but he aggressively purchased more land in Delaware and Pennsylvania .
+His marriage to Mary Norris of Philadelphia afforded even more property.
+His real estate included land in Kent and New Castle Counties, as well as holdings in Pennsylvania, but he called his father's Poplar Hall "Homeplace" and a "prospect of plenty".

-Each tenant, whose backgrounds varied, oversaw the upkeep and production of a portion of his land.
-Many tenants reported to John on a regular basis.
-If they could not meet the lease agreements, they often had to find work elsewhere.
-The successful tenants specifically followed the lease agreements to produce market quality grain.
-Other tenants agreed to produce more than crops.
-William White, who tenanted "Homeplace," was required to produce candles, soap, lard, wool, flax, beef and pork among other things.
-Tenants are often viewed as a landless population, but in the case of William White, he owned land in his own right.
-Other tenants for John included free blacks and poor white farmers who owned very little or never acquired land.
+The tenant farmers, whose backgrounds varied, oversaw the upkeep and production of their portion of Dickinson land.
+They reported to Dickinson on a regular basis.
+If they could not meet their lease agreements, employment was at risk.
+The successful tenants followed specific husbandry protocols outlined in their lease agreements to produce market quality output.
+Some were hired for purposes other than growing crops.
+William White for example, tenanted "Homeplace" and produced candles, soap, lard, wool, flax, beef and pork.
+While tenant farmers were typically viewed as landless, William White owned land in his own right.
+Other tenant farmers included free blacks and poor whites who typically owned little, never acquiring land.

-The land on Jones Neck was typical of coastal Delaware.
+Land on St. Jones Neck was typical to coastal Delaware.
 It consisted of marsh, wooded, and cleared land.
-All features of the land were utilized.
-The cleared land produced grain crops.
-Tobacco ceased to be a profitable crop in Delaware after the early 18th century.
-Orchards provided a source of fuel.
-Heating, cooking, laundry fires, and many other tasks used wood as a fuel.
-This became a problem in the latter part of the 1700s when trees were becoming scarce on the landscape.
-John Dickinson saw the need to reform and required all building repairs and fence building to be completed with dead tree material.
-However, under special circumstances, he specified that live trees could be damaged to complete many projects.
+Natural features of the land were utilized wherever possible.
+The cleared land grew grain crops because tobacco had ceased to be a profitable Delaware crop in the early 18th century.
+Orchards and woodlands provided sources of fuel for heating, cooking, laundry fires, as well as construction for habitation and many other tasks.
+Finding wood for fuel became a problem in the latter 1700s when more land came under tillage and trees were becoming scarce to the landscape.
+Seeing the need to reform, John Dickinson required all building repairs and fencing to be completed with dead tree material.
+Wood from live trees could only be used for special projects.

 John's attempts to improve the landscape was part of a larger effort by many at a full scale agriculture reform.
 John Spurrier, who may have been a tenant of Dickinson's at one time, wrote a book on reform methods.
 Gentleman farmers, like Dickinson, debated the reform issues and implemented many programs.
 This did not alleviate the problem that had become too intense for a quick reform by the end of the 1700s.